NYC is magical any time of year, especially at the holidays, when there are special FREE holiday light shows to enjoy.

 Some NYC holiday light shows are already up and dazzling us.
 Others open just after Thanksgiving.

-Here are the NYC on the Cheap choices of the best, including one that is not free but definitely worth the admission price.
+Here are the NYC on the Cheap choices of the four best, including one that is not free but definitely worth the admission price.

 Holiday Under the Stars